William Vann Parker: Years at Auburn

-In 1950 he became the head of the mathematics department at Alabama Polytechnic Institute a role he would hold until 1965.
+In 1950 he became the head of the mathematics department at Alabama Polytechnic Institute, now known as Auburn University, a role he would hold until 1965.
 He is credited for creating the mathematics program at Auburn.
 In 1953, he took on the additional role of Graduate Dean at Auburn until his retirement on July 1, 1972.
 From 1953 to 1971 he was a council representative of Auburn University for the Oak Ridge Associated Universities.
-At Auburn he advised, Robert Ackerson (1955) and Marion Wicht, Sr. (1957).
+At Auburn he advised, Robert Ackerson (1955) and Marion Wicht Sr. (1957).
 As head of the Math Department in 1960, he traveled to near Washington, D.C. to interviewed Emillie Haynsworth by having her work on a research problem with him in matrix theory until the end of his trip when he stated that she could have a job at Auburn.

 While he was the dean of the graduate school he oversaw the first doctorate programs at Auburn.
-As dean of the graduate school he was the defendant in the court case Franklin v.
+As dean of the graduate school, he was the defendant in the court case Franklin v.
 Parker.
 Parker rejected Harold Franklin's application to the graduate school at Auburn for not graduating from a college that was accredited with the Southern Association of Colleges and Schools.
-The court found that this is a reasonable policy in an ideal world; however, given that Alabama only accredited the white schools and let the black schools accreditations to expire.
-Thus, Parker was found to have discriminated against Franklin by following the policy that he was instructed to follow.
+The court found that this is a reasonable policy in an ideal world.
+However, given that Alabama only accredited the white schools and let the black schools accreditations to expire, Parker was found to have discriminated against Franklin by following the policy that he was instructed to follow.
+In January 1964, Parker and Malcolm McMillan, a history professor, helped Franklin register for classes at the library while the national guard ensured their safety from the crowds.

 Awards and honors

 He was a member of the Mathematics Association of America.
 He helped start the Alabama Association of College Teachers of Mathematics.
 He was a member of Sigma Xi and Pi Mu Epsilon.

-He was listed in Who’s Who in America for 1976-1977.
-He was also included in Who’s Who in the South and Southwest, Who’s Who Education, Who’s Who Atoms, American Men of Science, and Leaders in American Science.
+He was listed in Who's Who in America for 1976–1977.
+He was also included in Who's Who in the South and Southwest, Who's Who Education, Who's Who Atoms, American Men of Science, and Leaders in American Science.

 Personal life

 He married the genealogist and writer Carolyn Adele Edwards on July 3, 1926.
-They had a son and two daughters.
+In February 1960, Carolyn became a member of the United Daughters of the Confederacy, Admiral Semmes Chapter in Auburn, Al. Carolyn and Vann Parker had a son and two daughters.
+For more than 60 years, he was a part of the University Masonic Lodge at Chapel Hill.

 His daughter Emily "Anne" Parker Battle followed in his footsteps studying mathematics and then teaching mathematics at the University of Alabama at Birmingham and the University of Montevallo.

-For more than 60 years, he was a part of the University Masonic Lodge at Chapel Hill.